This post may contain affiliate sales links. Please read my disclosure policy.

 Add Ramen Noodles, Flavoring Packets + Water

 Add in ramen noodles, flavoring packets, and recommended amount of water according to package directions.
-Stir in enough chicken broth to create 8 cups of liquid, total.
-Bring to boil.
+Stir in enough chicken broth to create 8 cups of liquid in total.
+Bring to a boil.

 Can I Use a Different Broth?

 Yes!
-If you’re vegetarian simply replace this with vegetable broth.
+If you’re vegetarian or looking for vegan ramen options, simply replace this with vegetable broth.
 Beef and pork broth also go really well in this dish.
-I do recommend using a liquid broth over a powdered soup base.
-The flavor of liquid broth packs a stronger punch in my opinion.
+I do recommend using a liquid broth over a powdered soup base for your vegan or vegetarian ramen.
+The flavor of liquid broth packs a stronger punch, in my opinion.

 Add Soy Sauce, Sesame Oil + Chard

 Stir in soy sauce tasting it as you go.
 Stir in sesame oil and chard.